OneNoteDev/SetupGuestSharingForTeamSites/README.md

 ### SetupGuestSharingForTeamSites.ps1 ###

-The PowerShell script contains the following cmdlets that can be made available by loading the script
+The PowerShell script contains a cmdlet that can be made available by loading the script

-    ..
-C:\powershell\SetupGuestSharingForTeamSites.ps1
+    . .\SetupGuestSharingForTeamSites.ps1

 The cmdlets is as follows: